-There’s just something magical about the combo of chocolate and fresh raspberries, and when they’re transformed into a fudgy brownie – look out! 💜
+Is it just me or do those Raspberry Chocolate Brownies make you weak at the knees?
+There’s just something magical about the combination of chocolate and raspberries, and when they’re transformed into a fudgy brownie – look out! ❤️

 I’ve shared a few brownies with you over the years, from my favourite Nutella Swirl Brownies to my faithful One Bowl Cocoa Brownies.